CLEMMONS FAMILY FARM

 Between the 1960s and 1990s, passersby driving or walking by the large white farm house with the big red barns on Greenbush Road would often mistake Jack, on his tractor or lawn mower-- or Lydia, kneeling in the rich soils of the farm to weed her vegetable garden-- as the hired help.
 Curious, they would stop to ask Jack or Lydia if they could speak with the owners to learn more about the Farm.
 They were speechless when they found out that the humble African American couple in their simple grass-stained clothes were not only the actual owners of the beautiful property, they were also a doctor and a nurse!

 Jack and Lydia didn't allow others to define who they were and how they should live.
-Now in their 90's, they continue to defy societal expectations.
 Resisting stereotypes tied to race, class, gender and age-- and not letting considerations of social status and prestige deter you from following your dreams-- are an important part of their living legacy.
+In 2023, when they were each 100 years old, Jack and Lydia sold their beloved farm to Clemmons Family Farm, Inc.- the 501c3 nonprofit organization, founded in their honor and with the mission to continue their legacy.

 LEARN ABOUT OUR VISION